 Needless to say, with its 5.1-meter length, the Carnival is quite capable of grabbing attention on the road.
 It’s big, and people notice it.
 However, when in the driver’s seat, you don’t feel that size.
 One of the benefits of the big glasshouse is that the outside visibility is great, which makes it very easy to manage the Carnival in traffic.
 What helps here is its 2.2-litre turbo-diesel engine, which is paired to an 8-speed automatic transmission – the only drivetrain offered in the Carnival – and it makes piloting the Carnival a breeze.
-The latest-generation 2.2-litre diesel engine produces 197bhp and 440Nm of torque.
-And with the torque available from just 1,750rpm, the Carnival picks up speed very quickly and allows you to easily maintain three-digit speeds.
+The latest-generation 2.2-litre unit produces 197bhp and 440Nm of torque.
+And with the torque available from just 1,750rpm, the Carnival picks up speed very quickly, and allows you to easily maintain three-digit speeds.
 Another highlight is the excellent refinement and NVH levels, both of which are superior to the competition.

 The other benefit of the monocoque platform is reflected in its ride quality.
 Whether its broken roads, potholes, or fast highways, the ride of the Carnival is fantastically comfortable and composed.
-Pair this with very predictable handling, and the Carnival truly feels car-like to drive.

 Hour of reckoning

 There are many unique features that the Carnival brings to the Indian market – interior space, three usable rows of seating, excellent ride quality, and a long list of standard equipment.
 Add to that a truly car-like driving experience, as well as a powerful drivetrain, and the Carnival seems to be a fantastic MPV for the Indian market.
 There are, however, two main issues that the Carnival needs to tackle.
 First, it has to compete against the Innova, which is not easy.
 However, with its set of features and abilities, the Carnival is capable of outdoing the Innova purely in terms of usability and spaciousness.
 The real issue, then, will be its pricing.
 Sure, it’ll be tempting for the folks at Kia India to price the Carnival at a significant premium to the Innova – the Carnival is bigger, more refined, more powerful, better to drive, and better equipped – but to truly capture market share, they’ll have to price it such that a typical Innova customer can’t resist the package being offered by the Carnival.
-And if Kia succeeds in doing that, given the sheer strength of the product, I can’t think of any reason why this latest product from Kia can’t continue the Korean automakers' trend of setting new benchmarks in the Indian market.
+And if Kia succeeds in doing that, given the sheer strength of the product, I can’t think of any reason why this latest product from Kia can’t continue the Korean automakers trend of setting new benchmarks in the Indian market.